-In Byteline, you can easily use its Web Scraper to extract content and data from a website.
-In this document, you will understand how to extract data from any website with the help of using its underlying HTML to specify the elements to extract.
-We will use the Byteline Web Scraper Chrome extension for configuring the data to be scraped.
+You can easily use the Web Scraper node from Byteline to extract content and data from a website.
+In this documentation, you will understand how to extract data from any website using its underlying HTML to specify the elements you want to extract.
+We will use the Byteline Web Scraper Chrome Extension for configuring the data to be scraped.

-For this document, we are assuming a flow is initiated with a simple HTTP trigger node.
-But you can use a web scraper node with any trigger.
-For more detail, you can check How to create your first flow design.
+For this documentation, we are assuming a flow is initiated with a simple scheduler node, but it is to be noted that you can use a web scraper node with any trigger.
+For more details, you can check How to Create your First Flow Design.

-Follow the steps below to extract text from the website.
+Follow the steps outlined below to extract data from any website.

 These instructions are also available in a Youtube Video.